Lodsink/Calculator/README.md

 Installation

-Download it and run it on visual studio
+Download it and run it